How Much Does It Cost to Refinish Hardwood Floors?

 Furniture Moving and Cleaning Costs

 Before hardwood floors can be refinished, everything needs to be moved out of the space, including furniture.
 Homeowners can ask their contractor if there are extra charges to move furniture out of a room or if it’s included in the estimate.
 If there are additional charges for this service, homeowners may save $20 to $50 per room by doing this themselves ahead of time.
-Another question to consider is whether the contractor will handle the cleaning after the project is completed or if that will fall on the homeowner to attempt using a hardwood floor cleaner.
+Another question to consider is whether the contractor will handle the cleaning after the project is completed or if that will fall on the homeowner to attempt using a store-bought or homemade hardwood floor cleaner.

 Hardwood stairs are harder to refinish than floors simply because they have a more complex design.
 The cost to refinish hardwood stairs can run between $25 and $85 per step, with the project cost higher for a more complex stair design or the presence of spindles.